ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

 Selling points

-- Infiniate backups.
-Not just the .bak, .bak2 or .20210201 extenions
+- Infinite backups.
+Not just the .bak, .bak2 or .20210201 extensions
 - Blame reports.
 Every wonder how added a line..and why?
 - Peer review.
 Actually force someone else to read your scripts.
 Increases chances for catching mistakes